MSquared88/entertainment-web-app/README.md

 # Frontend Mentor - Entertainment web app solution

 This is a solution to the [Entertainment web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/entertainment-web-app-J-UhgAW1X).
-Frontend Mentor challenges help you improve your coding skills by building realistic project.
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents